stsievert/PREP21/0-material.md

 # Demo

 The videos above are all the material you need for the demo.
-To follow along for me demos, visit https://github.com/stsievert/PREP21/blob/master/README.md
+To follow along for me demos, visit https://github.com/stsievert/PREP21/blob/main/README.md.
+If you have difficulty, email me at stsievert@wisc.edu.

 # Want to learn more?